unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 ## Smuggler
 You make your living sneaking illegal goods past Authority checkpoints.
 You’re good with your tongue, and even better in a cockpit.

 Skill Proficiencies: Pilot.
-Choose 1 from [Sneak, Charm, Diplomacy] Tool Proficiencies: Navigator’s Tools
+Choose 1 from [Stealth, Charm, Diplomacy] Tool Proficiencies: Navigator’s Tools

 **Skills of the Trade**.
 You know how to hide things on a ship so they cannot be found.
 You also know where to look when trying to find hidden contraband.